 COVID-19 update: DC has implemented a vaccination policy for the fall 2021 semester.
 Learn more.Program delivery information now available for winter semester.
 Learn more about courses and services being offered remotely.
 COVID-19 Pre-entry Screening Questionnaire Report if you are unwell

-The skills of Behavioural Science Technicians are increasingly in demand as Canada’s population continues to age, more people seek support for mental health and addictions, and diagnosed cases of Autism Spectrum disorder continue to rise.
+The skills of Behavioural Science Technicians are increasingly in demand as Canada’s population continues to seek evidence-based treatment to solve a host of behavioural issues.
 If you have an interest in human behaviour and a desire to help others improve their quality of life, then this interdisciplinary program is for you.

 Through a comprehensive mix of theoretical, research and applied courses, you will develop in-demand professional competencies that link the science, clinical, communication and ethical aspects of behavioural science.

 You will gain knowledge and skills of Applied Behaviour Analysis (ABA) to support clients from various age groups.
 You will learn how to assist with behavioural assessments and contribute to the design and application of behaviour change plans for clients with developmental disabilities, autism, acquired brain injuries, dementia and other conditions associated with aging.

 Graduates will enter the field with the ability to engage in ethical decision-making and collaborate with other professionals when providing behavioural treatment.
 Behavioural Science Technicians are employed in a variety of settings related to education, family support services, mental health treatment and gerontology.

 Note: this program has additional recommended requirements.
 Please visit the Admission Requirements tab for further information.

 Year one domestic: $2,772 (CAD) Year one international: $13,902 (CAD)